 Request

 Generating Unit owners or Participating TOs request a GIA and transition to CAISO participation by submitting an email request to RegulatoryContracts@caiso.com and NRI@caiso.com.
-That request must include the most recent one line diagram of the Generating Unit depicting the interconnection to the Participating TO’s system.
+That request must include the most recent one-line diagram of the Generating Unit depicting the interconnection to the Participating TO’s system.
 The CAISO will review the request and confirm that a three party GIA among the customer, the Participating TO and the CAISO is appropriate.

 Submit Information and Data